MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 ## Slow-performing queries

 Long-running queries might require additional modification on your data source or further optimization of the query itself.
-This could be either for Power BI refreshes or for direct database queries, like Power BI DirectQuery, PowerApps, or Azure Logic Apps.
+This could be either for Power BI refreshes or for direct database queries, like Power BI DirectQuery, Power Apps, or Azure Logic Apps.

 By default, the gateway performs basic logging.
 If you're investigating slow-performing queries, in addition to using the performance monitoring feature,  you can temporarily enable **Additional logging** to gather additional log information.
 To do this, in the [on-premises data gateway app](service-gateway-app.md) select **Diagnostics** > **Additional logging**.